Homework for you to think about why people have romantic relationships and whether we need to have them.

 - What are some of the advantages to getting so much from one kind of relationship?

-- What are some of the disadvantages to getting so much from one kind of relationship?
+- Now, what are some of the disadvantages to getting so much from one kind of relationship?

 - Where else can be get some of this stuff from?